havepowilltravel/havepowilltravel/_posts/2018-05-28-hosting-on-github.md

 First, the price is right.
 Second, it's Jekyll-friendly; not a lot of pushing on a rope to get things working.
 It's all pretty simple, really.

+Second, Github runs security scans of your repositories.
+If a gem that's getting dragged in by some component, and without reading the Gemfile.lock you don't know about, has a security vulnerability, Github will flag it for you.

 # Why Not Github?

 Well, it's not Wordpress.
 For a real discussion of this, see the [About][about] post.

 Digital Ocean costs money.
 And you need to a bunch of pushing.
 Heroku has a free tier, great support for Ruby, and they have become more amenable to Jekyll.
 But their free tier goes to sleep, so a reader will have to wait for the dyno to come back to life if it's been idle for an hour or so.

-And for the Microsoft haters out there (I am mos def not a fanboi and think that Maddog's vision of total world domination by open source is a wonderful antidote for WinTel hegemony), if Redmond's new owneship of Github becomes onerous, having your blog site in a local repo frees you to take your posts and play elsewhere.
+And for the Microsoft haters out there (I am mos def not a fanboi and think that Maddog's vision of total world domination by open source is a wonderful antidote for WinTel hegemony), if Redmond's new ownership of Github becomes onerous, having your blog site in a local repo frees you to take your posts and play elsewhere.
 In the meantime, the price is right.

 Another consideration is around the _drafts folder, if you use one.
 It's certainly enticing to version control your drafts.
 I tend to have quite a few half-baked thoughts in draft form and it would really suck to loose them in the event of an accident.
 But do they need versioning?
 Will you be wanting to roll a blog post back to a previous incarnation?
 Or will a good backup and recovery (it ain't a backup if you can't recover it: Practice!) strategy be sufficient to protect from accident?
 You need to back up the git repo anyway, unless you're considering the Github version to be that.